Inside the GEP Curriculum: What Do Gifted Students Learn?

 Curriculum Structure: Depth Over Speed

-At the heart of the GEP is a curriculum that prioritises depth of understanding over pace.
+The GEP centres on a curriculum that emphasises depth over pace.
 Subjects such as English, Mathematics, and Science are taught with a focus on higher-order thinking, problem-solving, and creativity.
-Students explore topics in greater detail, make interdisciplinary connections, and engage in authentic learning experiences.
+Students delve deeper into topics, establish interdisciplinary connections, and engage in authentic learning experiences.

-Programmes such as the Primary Mathematics Masterclass and the Science Research Programme offer students the chance to apply their knowledge to real-world challenges.
-They also develop essential skills such as research, collaboration, and independent inquiry—preparing them for future academic demands.
+Programs such as the Primary Mathematics Masterclass and the Science Research Programme offer students opportunities to apply their knowledge to real-world challenges.
+They foster essential skills such as research, collaboration, and independent inquiry—crucial for meeting future academic demands.

 Learning Environment and Enrichment Opportunities